-Van kills at least two, injures seven, on Toronto sidewalk
+Van hops Toronto sidewalk, killing at least two: Reuters witness

-TORONTO (Reuters) - A white van killed at least two people and injured seven when its driver plowed through a busy Toronto sidewalk on a sunny Monday afternoon, according to police, hospital officials and a Reuters witness.
+TORONTO (Reuters) - A white van killed at least two people on a suburban Toronto sidewalk on Monday after jumping the curb and the driver was in custody, according to police and a Reuters witness.

-The incident occurred just before 1:30 p.m.
-(1730 GMT) as large crowds of office workers were on lunch breaks.
-At least one witness described the driver as appearing to deliberately target victims on his roughly mile-long (1.6 km-long) rampage.
-The driver was in custody, police said.

 Police in Canada’s largest city initially said eight to 10 people had been injured but later said it was unclear exactly how many had been hurt or the extent of their injuries.